vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

 :model: Model name.
 :query: Optional.
 Additional informations about the query.
 :search_text: Optional.
 Array of columns in which we search when the user fills appdesk's search bar.
 :data_mapping: Optional.
-Defines which data_mapping item we display.
+Defines which data_mapping item are displayed.
 :inspectors: Optional.
 :views: Optional.
+:inputs: Optional.
+How to process additional parameters sent to
+:selectedView: Optional.
+Default selected view identifier.
 :i18n: Optional.
 Extends default text items.
 :thumbnails: Optional, boolean.
 Can the appdesk display items as thumbnails ?
-:tree: Optional (automatically filled when model has the :ref:`tree behaviour <php/behaviours/tree>`)/.
+:tree: Optional (automatically filled when model has the :doc:`/php/behaviours/tree` behaviours enabled).
 :appdesk: Optional.
 Additional display information about the appdesk.

 query